For the treatment of primary open-angle glaucoma (POAG) and ocular hypertension.

 Lumenis SLT is typically covered by Medicare and may reduce or eliminate the need to take glaucoma medications.

-Patient compliance refers to how well patients are able to follow their prescription schedules, as directed by their doctors.
+Patient compliance refers to how good patients can follow their prescription schedules, as directed by their doctors.
 At Lumenis, we understand that the pressures and demands of today’s busy lifestyles make it challenging to follow strict prescription schedules.
 However, noncompliance is very serious because it can cause large changes in eye pressure, which may increase the speed of vision loss from glaucoma and lead to blindness.
 Noncompliance can also lead doctors to overmedicate or misdiagnose treatment effectiveness.

 SLT does not require compliance with a prescription schedule and may reduce or eliminate the need to take glaucoma medications.